mmaxs/uvcc/doc/src/Introduction.md

 The object instance by itself gets actually destroyed and the memory allocated for it is automatically released when the last variable referencing the object is destroyed and the reference count becomes zero.

-\sa Considerations on reference-counted objects in [libcxx](http://www.libcxx.org/refobj.html) documentation.
+\sa Considerations on reference-counted objects in [libcxx](http://www.libcxx.org/refobj.html) documentation on _www.libcxx.org_.